10 most expensive and cheapest countries for women on their period

 Women have used a variety of devices and methods throughout history.
 According to historical accounts, primitive tampons were made in Ancient Egypt from papyrus, while the Romans chose wool.
 Herbal teas, balms, and alcohol were among the treatments for menstrual cramps.

-Period products cost just 0.12% of the average woman's monthly salary in the UK, which is the country with the lowest prices.
+According to the PlushCare study, period products cost just 0.12% of the average woman's monthly salary in the UK, the lowest prices anywhere in the world.
 By eliminating the tampon tax in 2021, the UK took steps to boost affordability.
 A year later, Scotland became the first nation in the world to make period products freely available.

-The U.S. (0.20%), one of the most affordable countries in our ranking, has one of the highest average per capita incomes in the world.
+The U.S. (0.20%), one of the most affordable countries in the ranking, has one of the highest average per capita incomes in the world.

 The cheapest countries to have your period and the percentage of income spent